open-feature/flagd/README.md

     Updates to the underlying flag store (e.g. JSON file) are reflected by flagd in realtime.
 No restarts required.

     flagd also supports boolean, integer, float and object flag types.
-Read more on the [evaluation examples page](docs/usage/evaluation_examples.md)

 4. Now that flagd is running, it is time to integrate into your application.
 Do this by using [an OpenFeature provider in a language of your choice](https://github.com/open-feature/flagd/blob/main/docs/usage/flagd_providers.md).